dark-teal-coder/web-cafe-menu/solutions-exam-prep-aws-certified-cloud-practitioner-foundations.md

 ***Solution 01***

-- [x] A list of instructions that the computer has to follow to reach a goal
+The ability to horizontally scale Amazon EC2 instances based on demand is an example of which concept in the AWS Cloud value proposition?

+- [x] Elasticity

 ***Solution 02***

-- [x] The rules of how to express things in that language
+What are the benefits of developing and running a new application in the AWS Cloud compared to on-premises?
+(Select TWO.)

+- [x] AWS provides options to architect for high availability.
+- [x] AWS can scale resources to changing application demands.

 ***Solution 03***

-- [x] There’s not much difference, but scripts are usually simpler and shorter.
+AWS services can relieve a company's IT staff of which of the following IT tasks?
+(Select TWO.)

+- [x] Planning the capacity for object storage
+- [x] Patching database engine on Amazon RDS DB instances

 ***Solution 04***

-Multiple answers:

-- [x] Generating a sales report, split by region and product type
-- [x] Copying a file to all computers in a company
+A user wants the ability to easily scale compute resources in and out, while only paying for the resources used.
+Which AWS Cloud architecture principle is this?

+- [x] Elasticity

 ***Solution 05***

-- [x] The intended meaning or logic of coded statements

-1. The ability to horizontally scale Amazon EC2 instances based on demand is an example of which concept in the AWS Cloud value proposition?
-= Elasticity

-2. What are the benefits of developing and running a new application in the AWS Cloud compared to on-premises?
+Which of the following are benefits of using the AWS Cloud?
 (Select TWO.)
-= AWS provides options to architect for high availability.
-= AWS can scale resources to changing application demands.

-3. AWS services can relieve a company's IT staff of which of the following IT tasks?
-(Select TWO.)
-= Planning the capacity for object storage
-= Patching database engine on Amazon RDS DB instances

-4. A user wants the ability to easily scale compute resources in and out, while only paying for the resources used.
-Which AWS Cloud architecture principle is this?
-= Elasticity

-5. Which of the following are benefits of using the AWS Cloud?
-(Select TWO.)
-= Increased speed and agility
+- [x] Increased speed and agility
-= Ability to deploy globally in minutes
+- [x] Ability to deploy globally in minutes

+***Solution 06***

-6. Which on-premises expense will be reduced if the company migrates their application to Amazon EC2?
+Which on-premises expense will be reduced if the company migrates their application to Amazon EC2?

-= Server hardware costs
+- [x] Server hardware costs

+***Solution 07***

-7. What does the AWS Simple Monthly Calculator provide?
+What does the AWS Simple Monthly Calculator provide?

-= Estimated costs for an AWS Cloud architecture
+- [x] Estimated costs for an AWS Cloud architecture

+***Solution 08***

-8. A company wants to use Amazon Elastic Compute Cloud (Amazon EC2) to deploy a global commercial application.
+A company wants to use Amazon Elastic Compute Cloud (Amazon EC2) to deploy a global commercial application.
 The deployment solution should be built with the highest redundancy and fault tolerance.
 Based on this situation, the Amazon EC2 instances should be deployed:

-= Across multiple Availability Zones in two AWS Regions
+- [x] Across multiple Availability Zones in two AWS Regions

+***Solution 09***

-9. Which of the following is an AWS Cloud architecture design principle?
+Which of the following is an AWS Cloud architecture design principle?

-= Implement loose coupling.
+- [x] Implement loose coupling.

+***Solution 10***

-10. Which design principles for cloud architecture are recommended when re-architecting a large monolithic application?
+Which design principles for cloud architecture are recommended when re-architecting a large monolithic application?
 (Select TWO.)

-= Implement loose coupling.
+- [x] Implement loose coupling.
-= Design for scalability.
+- [x] Design for scalability.

+***Solution 11***

-11. A user wants to implement loose coupling in their application architecture.
+A user wants to implement loose coupling in their application architecture.
 Which AWS service meets this requirement?

-= Amazon SQS
+- [x] Amazon SQS

+***Solution 12***

-12. Which of the following is the customer's responsibility under the AWS shared responsibility model?
+Which of the following is the customer's responsibility under the AWS shared responsibility model?

-= Patching the operating systems that were deployed on Amazon EC2 instances
+- [x] Patching the operating systems that were deployed on Amazon EC2 instances

+***Solution 13***

-13. Under the shared responsibility model, which of the following are responsibilities of AWS?
+Under the shared responsibility model, which of the following are responsibilities of AWS?

-= Securing physical infrastructure
+- [x] Securing physical infrastructure

+***Solution 14***

-14. Which service enables risk auditing by continuously monitoring and logging API requests to resources in an account, including user actions in the AWS Management Console and AWS SDKs?
+Which service enables risk auditing by continuously monitoring and logging API requests to resources in an account, including user actions in the AWS Management Console and AWS SDKs?

-= AWS CloudTrail
+- [x] AWS CloudTrail

+***Solution 15***

-15. Which of the following will enhance the security of access to the AWS Management Console?
+Which of the following will enhance the security of access to the AWS Management Console?
 (Select TWO.)

-= Multi-factor authentication (MFA)
+- [x] Multi-factor authentication (MFA)
-= Complex password policies
+- [x] Complex password policies

+***Solution 16***

-16. Which of the following can limit Amazon Simple Storage Service (Amazon S3) bucket access to specific users?
+Which of the following can limit Amazon Simple Storage Service (Amazon S3) bucket access to specific users?

-= AWS Identity and Access Management (IAM) policies
+- [x] AWS Identity and Access Management (IAM) policies

+***Solution 17***

-17. Which of the following AWS Identity and Access Management (IAM) best practice helps protect an AWS account?
+Which of the following AWS Identity and Access Management (IAM) best practice helps protect an AWS account?

-= Use multi-factor authentication (MFA) to protect the AWS account root user.
+- [x] Use multi-factor authentication (MFA) to protect the AWS account root user.
 (IAM) policies

+***Solution 18***

-18. Which AWS service or feature can be used to prevent SQL injection attacks?
+Which AWS service or feature can be used to prevent SQL injection attacks?

-= AWS WAF
+- [x] AWS WAF

+***Solution 19***

-19. Where can users find a catalog of AWS-recognized providers of third-party security solutions?
+Where can users find a catalog of AWS-recognized providers of third-party security solutions?

-= AWS Marketplace
+- [x] AWS Marketplace

+***Solution 20***

-20. Which components are required to build a successful site-to-site VPN connection on AWS?
+Which components are required to build a successful site-to-site VPN connection on AWS?
 (Select TWO.)

-= Customer gateway
+- [x] Customer gateway
-= Virtual private gateway
+- [x] Virtual private gateway

+***Solution 21***

-21. Which aspect of AWS infrastructure enables global deployment of compute and storage?
+Which aspect of AWS infrastructure enables global deployment of compute and storage?

-= Regions
+- [x] Regions

+***Solution 22***

-22. What can AWS edge locations be used for?
+What can AWS edge locations be used for?
 (Select TWO.)

-= Delivering content closer to users
+- [x] Delivering content closer to users
-= Reducing the load on EC2 based web servers
+- [x] Reducing the load on EC2 based web servers

+***Solution 23***

-23. What is a characteristic of Amazon S3 Cross-Region Replication?
+What is a characteristic of Amazon S3 Cross-Region Replication?

-= S3 buckets configured for Cross-Region Replication can be owned by a single AWS account or by different accounts.
+- [x] S3 buckets configured for Cross-Region Replication can be owned by a single AWS account or by different accounts.

+***Solution 24***

-24. Which AWS services will support data replication across Regions?
+Which AWS services will support data replication across Regions?
 (Select TWO.)

-= Amazon S3
+- [x] Amazon S3
-= Amazon Relational Database Service
+- [x] Amazon Relational Database Service

+***Solution 25***

-25. Which AWS service can MOST efficiently import exabytes of data to the AWS Cloud from an on-premises environment?
+Which AWS service can MOST efficiently import exabytes of data to the AWS Cloud from an on-premises environment?

-= AWS Snowmobile
+- [x] AWS Snowmobile

+***Solution 26***

-26. Which of the following are benefits of running a database on Amazon RDS compared to an on-premises database?
+Which of the following are benefits of running a database on Amazon RDS compared to an on-premises database?
 (Select TWO.)

-= Amazon RDS provides backups by default.
+- [x] Amazon RDS provides backups by default.
-= Amazon RDS database compute capacity can be easily scaled.
+- [x] Amazon RDS database compute capacity can be easily scaled.

+***Solution 27***

-27. Which AWS service runs containers without needing to provision and manage Amazon EC2 instances?
+Which AWS service runs containers without needing to provision and manage Amazon EC2 instances?

-= AWS Fargate
+- [x] AWS Fargate

+***Solution 28***

-28. Which of the following AWS services are serverless?
+Which of the following AWS services are serverless?
 (Select TWO.)

-= AWS Lambda
+- [x] AWS Lambda
-= Amazon API Gateway
+- [x] Amazon API Gateway

+***Solution 29***

-29. A user has petabytes of data to migrate to AWS from an area where high-speed network connections are not possible.
+A user has petabytes of data to migrate to AWS from an area where high-speed network connections are not possible.
 Which service is the FASTEST way to transfer the data?

-= AWS Snow Family
+- [x] AWS Snow Family

+***Solution 30***

-30. Which AWS compute service is serverless?
+Which AWS compute service is serverless?

-= AWS Lambda
+- [x] AWS Lambda

+***Solution 31***

-31. Which AWS service helps customers collect, process, and analyze real-time streaming data from sources such as operating logs, financial transactions, and social media feeds?
+Which AWS service helps customers collect, process, and analyze real-time streaming data from sources such as operating logs, financial transactions, and social media feeds?

-= Amazon Kinesis
+- [x] Amazon Kinesis

+***Solution 32***

-32. Which of the following is an AWS database service that provides virtually unlimited throughput and scale?
+Which of the following is an AWS database service that provides virtually unlimited throughput and scale?

-= Amazon DynamoDB
+- [x] Amazon DynamoDB

+***Solution 33***

-33. Which AWS service or feature allows a company to visualize, understand, and manage AWS costs and usage over time?
+Which AWS service or feature allows a company to visualize, understand, and manage AWS costs and usage over time?

-= AWS Cost Explorer
+- [x] AWS Cost Explorer

+***Solution 34***

-34. A company is considering migrating their applications from their on-premises data centers to the AWS Cloud.
+A company is considering migrating their applications from their on-premises data centers to the AWS Cloud.
 How could this decision lower the company's Total Cost of Ownership (TCO) of their applications?

-= Using the AWS Cloud eliminates the need for large capital expenditures
+- [x] Using the AWS Cloud eliminates the need for large capital expenditures

+***Solution 35***

-35. A company is using the AWS CLI and programmatic access of Amazon RDS resources from its on-premises network.
+A company is using the AWS CLI and programmatic access of Amazon RDS resources from its on-premises network.
 What is a mandatory requirement in this scenario?

-= Using an AWS access key and a secret key
+- [x] Using an AWS access key and a secret key

+***Solution 36***

-36. A company is running a production workload on AWS.
+A company is running a production workload on AWS.
 Which AWS Support plan will provide the company with technical support within 15 minutes of a user opening a case concerning a critical service interruption?

-= Enterprise Support
+- [x] Enterprise Support

+***Solution 37***

-37. What technology enables compute capacity to adjust as loads change?
+What technology enables compute capacity to adjust as loads change?

-= Automatic scaling
+- [x] Automatic scaling

+***Solution 38***

-38. A user would like to encrypt data that is received, stored, and managed by AWS CloudTrail.
+A user would like to encrypt data that is received, stored, and managed by AWS CloudTrail.
 Which AWS service will provide this capability?

-= AWS Key Management Service (AWS KMS)
+- [x] AWS Key Management Service (AWS KMS)

+***Solution 39***

-39. Which of the following are features of Amazon CloudWatch Logs?
+Which of the following are features of Amazon CloudWatch Logs?
 (Select TWO.)

-= Real-time monitoring
+- [x] Real-time monitoring
-= Adjustable retention
+- [x] Adjustable retention

+***Solution 40***

-40. Which AWS Identity and Access Management (IAM) feature allows developers to access Amazon S3 through the AWS CLI?
+Which AWS Identity and Access Management (IAM) feature allows developers to access Amazon S3 through the AWS CLI?

-= Access keys
+- [x] Access keys

+***Solution 41***

-41. Which of the following services will automatically scale with an expected increase in web traffic?
+Which of the following services will automatically scale with an expected increase in web traffic?

-= Elastic Load Balancing
+- [x] Elastic Load Balancing

+***Solution 42***

-42. Which AWS Support plan provides access to architectural and operational reviews, as well as 24/7 access to senior cloud support engineers through email, online chat, and phone?
+Which AWS Support plan provides access to architectural and operational reviews, as well as 24/7 access to senior cloud support engineers through email, online chat, and phone?

-= Enterprise Support
+- [x] Enterprise Support

+***Solution 43***

-43. Which of the following Amazon EC2 pricing models allows customers to use existing server-bound software licenses?
+Which of the following Amazon EC2 pricing models allows customers to use existing server-bound software licenses?

-= Dedicated Hosts
+- [x] Dedicated Hosts

+***Solution 44***

-44. A company has an application that only needs to run for 2 hours at any time during a day.
+A company has an application that only needs to run for 2 hours at any time during a day.
 Which Amazon EC2 instance type will be MOST cost-effective for this application?

-= Spot Instances
+- [x] Spot Instances

+***Solution 45***

-45. How can Amazon EC2 Reserved Instances be shared across multiple AWS accounts?
+How can Amazon EC2 Reserved Instances be shared across multiple AWS accounts?

-= AWS Organizations consolidated billing
+- [x] AWS Organizations consolidated billing

+***Solution 46***

-46. How can one AWS account use Reserved Instances from another AWS account?
+How can one AWS account use Reserved Instances from another AWS account?

-= By using AWS Organizations consolidated billing
+- [x] By using AWS Organizations consolidated billing

+***Solution 47***

-47. Which tool can only be used to track AWS usage and estimated charges related to it?
+Which tool can only be used to track AWS usage and estimated charges related to it?

-= Cost Explorer
+- [x] Cost Explorer

+***Solution 48***

-48. A user has underutilized on-premises resources.
+A user has underutilized on-premises resources.
 Which AWS Cloud concept can BEST address this issue?

-= Elasticity
+- [x] Elasticity

+***Solution 49***

-49. Users report latency when they connect to a website with a global customer base.
+Users report latency when they connect to a website with a global customer base.
 Which AWS service will improve the customer experience by reducing latency?

-= Amazon CloudFront
+- [x] Amazon CloudFront

+***Solution 50***

-50. Which AWS services decrease network latency for global users of an application that is hosted in the AWS Cloud?
+Which AWS services decrease network latency for global users of an application that is hosted in the AWS Cloud?
 (Select TWO.)

-= Amazon CloudFront
+- [x] Amazon CloudFront
-= AWS Global Accelerator
+- [x] AWS Global Accelerator